palonso/MAEST/README.md

 # Install

-We recommend using the [Conda](https://docs.conda.io) package manager to setup the working envoronment.
+We recommend using the [Conda](https://docs.conda.io) package manager to setup the working environment.

 1. Create a conda environment: